mlvandijk/gsrestservice/README.md

 * Install the Cucumber for java plugin in IntelliJ
 * Edit run configurations: set Glue to "cucumber.stepdefs"
 * Run the feature file
+Note: The application is started from the test

+## How to test the service using restassured
+* start the application
+* run the test (HelloWorldTest.java) in the test/java/restassured folder

+## How to test the service using karate
+* start the application
+* run the test either by running the .feature file from the test/resources folder or by running the test file in the test/java/karate folder